Apple Watch support guides

 Simply open ‘Activity’, tap ‘Workouts’, select a workout and view your average heart rate.

-Current eligible devices or apps include: Apple Health, Garmin, Polar, Fitbit, Misfit, Nokia and Moves.
+Current eligible devices or apps include: Apple Health, Garmin, Polar, Fitbit, Misfit and Withings.